-Unlike the majority of limited area models, a common characteristic of all model configurations in the HCLIM system is that they use a bi-spectral representation for most of prognostic variables, while the spatial and temporal discretization uses a with semi-implicit time integration and a semi-Lagrangian advection scheme.
-The details of the dynamics are described in Bengtsson
+Unlike the majority of limited area models, a common characteristic of all model configurations in the HCLIM system is that

-- 5 et al. (2017) and Termonia et al. (2018).
+- 5 they use a bi-spectral representation for most of prognostic variables, with semi-implicit time integration and a semi-Lagrangian advection scheme.
+The details of the dynamics are described in Bengtsson et al. (2017) and Termonia et al. (2018).
 The three different model configurations available in HCLIM are designed for different spatial resolutions (Fig. 1).
 A comprehensive description of the HARMONIE-AROME physics and NWP setup is presented in Bengtsson et al. (2017).
-Consequently, we here report only the main features and the differences between HCLIM38-AROME and the similar HARMONIE-AROME NWP system.
-The other two physics packagesconfigurations, ALADIN and ALARO, are detailed in Termonia et al. (2018), and here we describe the differences in HCLIM38.
-It is important to note that Bengtsson - 10 et al. (2017) and Termonia et al. (2018) describe the canonical model configurations for HARMONIE-AROME, and ALADIN and ALARO, respectively.
-Canonical model configurations are form a subset of all possible configurations that are, which is thoroughly validated for use in a certain NWP context.
+Consequently, we here report only the main features and the differences between HCLIM38-AROME and the HARMONIE-AROME NWP sys- - 10 tem.
+The other two configurations, ALADIN and ALARO, are detailed in Termonia et al. (2018), and here we describe the differences in HCLIM38.
+It is important to note that Bengtsson et al. (2017) and Termonia et al. (2018) describe the canonical model configurations for HARMONIE-AROME, and ALADIN and ALARO, respectively.
+Canonical model configurations form a subset of all possible configurations, which is thoroughly validated for use in a certain NWP context.
 The configurations presented here differ from the canonical model configurations.
-One important difference is the surface model, which is shared between all the three HCLIM model configurations.
-It is based on the surface model SURFEX (Surface Externalisée), with different options activated for climate applications - 15 compared to the NWP setup as described below.
+One important difference is the surface model, which is - 15 shared between all the three HCLIM model configurations.
+It is based on the surface model SURFEX (Surface Externalisée), with different options activated for climate applications compared to the NWP setup as described below.